Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: The Internal and External Distinction

-This indeed seems a promising candidate for formalizing the notion of `internality,' however, let us consider the labeled sequents from $\lcalcintii$ (defined on p.~\pageref{def:lcalcintii}).
 As witnessed by \dfn~\ref{def:lab-nested-trans}, every labeled sequent of a \emph{treelike} shape can be interpreted as a nested sequent, and thus, by the second translation above, can be interpreted as a `structurally similar' and `logically equivalent' formula in the language of the logic $\logicint$.
-Yet, $\lcalcintii$ is permitted to use labeled sequents of a \emph{non-treelike} shape (e.g. $w \leq u, u \leq w \lsar w : A$), despite that fact that such sequents play no role in deriving theorems of $\logicint$ as shown in Lemma~\ref{lem:refined-labeled-int-is-treelike}.
+Yet, $\lcalcintii$ is permitted to use labeled sequents of a \emph{non-treelike} shape (e.g., $w \leq u, u \leq w \lsar w : A$), despite that fact that such sequents play no role in deriving theorems of $\logicint$ as shown in Lemma~\ref{lem:refined-labeled-int-is-treelike}.
 Since it appears that labeled sequents of a non-treelike shape do not admit a `structurally similar' translation in the language of $\logicint$, we are forced to conclude by the above notion of internality that $\lcalcintii$ is external.
 Nevertheless, if we re-define $\lcalcintii$ slightly so that \emph{only} labeled tree sequents are permitted in proofs, then $\lcalcintii$ ceases to be external and becomes internal by what was said above.
-Hence, our above characterization of `internality' implies that being internal or external is not a property of a formalism, but of the \emph{language} of a calculus, that is, the set of sequents that the calculus draws from to construct proofs.
-We should therefore speak of internal and external \emph{sequent languages} (i.e. the set of sequents used by a proof system) rather than internal or external calculi.
+Hence, the above notion of `internality' implies that being internal or external is not a property of a formalism, but of the \emph{language} of a calculus, that is, the set of sequents that the calculus draws from to construct proofs.
+We should therefore speak of internal and external \emph{sequent languages} (i.e., the set of sequents used by a proof system) rather than internal or external calculi.